Charl-AI/Solstice/README.md

 We provide 3 tutorial notebooks, for longer form writing and explanations:

+- **Design Decisions:** Not really a tutorial, more of an explanation/justification for why Solstice is the way it is.

+- **From Flax to Solstice:** Not sold on why Solstice is useful?
+We provide a demonstration of how research projects end up needing a Solstice-like organisation system and develop it from scratch step-by-step.

-- **Library Compatibility:** Solstice is remarkably simple and is actually trivial to use alongside other JAX libraries.
+- **Library Compatibility:** Solstice is remarkably simple and is trivial to use alongside other JAX libraries.
 We provide a guide for common cases.

 - **Configuration Management:** The Solstice library is not opinionated about config management and doesn't lock you in to any solution.
 Nonetheless, it is important to get right because good config management can accelerate your research by allowing faster iteration of ideas.
-We show how easy it is to integrate Solstice into solutions such as Hydra, ml_collections, argparse, etc...
+We show how to integrate Solstice into Hydra.

-- **Design Decisions:** Not really a tutorial, more of an explanation/justification for why Solstice is the way it is.

 ## A note on philosophy